Large-time Behavior for a Cutoff Level-Set Mean Curvature G-equation with Source term: Introduction and Outline of Paper

 \section{Introduction and Outline of Paper}

 We consider the fully nonlinear degenerate parabolic partial differential equation of the form

-where $g,f\in C(\R^n)$ are a given initial datum and non-negative source, respectively.
+where $g,f\in C(\R^n)$ are a given initial data and non-negative source, respectively.
 The cutoff function, which is the source of full nonlinearity, is defined by $(\cdot)_+:=\max\{0,\cdot\}$.
-When describing front propagation, the cutoff is a mathematical tool that prohibits any \emph{retreating} movement of the evolving front.
+When describing front propagation, the cutoff operator is a mathematical tool that prohibits any \emph{retreating} movement of the evolving front.
 We also introduce a \emph{wind-type} vector field $\vec W$, which can be an incompressible mixing flow.
-This term appears in the so-called G-equation, which is used in premixed turbulent combustion applications. \eqref{cauchy} not only has motivations arising from turbulent combustion theory, but also modeling of crystal growth.
+This term appears in the so-called G-equation, which is used in premixed turbulent combustion applications \cite{combustion,williams}.
+Equation \eqref{cauchy} not only has motivations arising from turbulent combustion theory, but also from modeling of crystal growth.
 See below in the Motivations subsection.
+Lastly, when describing front propagation, equation \eqref{cauchy} can be considered as a level set equation.
+That is, the zero-level set of the solution corresponds to the hypersurface of the front.
+See \cite{lvl set method, osher} for more information on the level set method.

 The well-posedness theory of \eqref{cauchy} is already established, see \cite{well-posedness, user, evans and spruck, giga surface evolution}.
 We will consider finer properties, such as large-time behavior and regularity, under the viscosity solution framework.
-We emphasize that the structure of the nonlinearity is non-coercive with respect to the gradient term, which creates some challenges in establishing a priori gradient estimates.
+Such studies for similar first-order and second-order Hamilton-Jacobi equations with convex and coercive Hamiltonians have been completed in the past three decades.
+See \cite{namah-roquejoffre}, for example.
+We emphasize that the structure of the nonlinearity in \eqref{cauchy} is non-coercive with respect to the gradient term, which creates some challenges in establishing a priori gradient estimates.
 Moreover, there is no convexity with respect to the gradient term, which does not allow for the use of standard large-time behavior results in the Hamilton-Jacobi equation theory.
 Despite these challenges, we have monotonicity of the nonlinear term, namely its non-negative definiteness.
 Using this structure, we are able to study these deeper properties of viscosity solutions.
 In this work, we focus on studying \eqref{cauchy} in two settings: \emph{periodic} and \emph{radially symmetric}.